5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 **Problem statement :**
 <br>
 - software extension is important : add features, improve performance/security etc
-- current extension frameworks are inefficient because they employ heavyweight techniques for isolation and safety
+- Current extension frameworks are inefficient because they employ heavyweight techniques for isolation and safety
   1. extension safety : tradeoff between extension interconnectedness vs. safety (deployment specific)
-  2. extension isolation : prevents a host appication from harming an extension, necessary for security monitoring extensions
+  2. extension isolation : prevents a host application from harming an extension, necessary for security monitoring extensions
-  3. extension efficiency : requires the extensions execute at near-native speed
+  3. extension efficiency : requires the extensions to execute at near-native speed
 <br>

 **the design principle of the work :**